Sydney Trains: Intercity network

-Intercity Trains services operate to a distance approximately 200 km from Sydney, bounded by Dungog in the north, Scone in the north-west, Bathurst to the west, Goulburn in the south-west and Bomaderry to the south.
+Sydney Trains also operate intercity services to a distance approximately 200 km from Sydney, bounded by Dungog in the north, Scone in the north-west, Bathurst to the west, Goulburn in the south-west and Bomaderry to the south.

 Electric services extend from Sydney north to Newcastle, west to Lithgow and south to Port Kembla and Kiama.
 Most electric services originate from or terminate at Central.

 Diesel trains serve the more distant or less populated parts of the Intercity network.
 Hunter Line services operate from Newcastle to Telarah with some extending to Dungog and Scone.
 Southern Highlands Line services operate between Campbelltown and Moss Vale with a limited number extending to Sydney and Goulburn.
 Diesel services operate on the South Coast Line between Kiama and Bomaderry.
 The Bathurst Bullet provides a twice daily, limited stop service between Sydney and Bathurst.